ben-gy/flexbox_rb/README.md

+# Why did I fork this branch?

+The original gem is not currently being actively maintained.
+There was a required fix needed to make the gem work when using on Rails 5+ and I ahve created a pull request but it has not yet been merged.
+I have merged that branch and forked the repo so I can maintain it further if I run into future problems in Rails 6+.

+---

 # FlexboxRb

 FlexBoxRb is a wrapper for the awesome gryd system from [@kristoferjoseph](https://github.com/kristoferjoseph), original project can be found here: https://github.com/kristoferjoseph/flexboxgrid.